larsks/blog.oddbit.com-posts/2013-11-14-quantum-in-too-much-detail.md

 Network host: Router (K,L)
 ==========================

-A Neutron router is a network namespace with a set of routing tables and iptables rules that performs the routing between subnets.
+A router is a network namespace with a set of routing tables and iptables rules that performs the routing between subnets.
 Recall that we saw two network namespaces in our configuration: